ARCHER2-HPC/archer2-docs/docs/user-guide/scheduler.md

 each job in the file `slurm_<JobID>.out`.
 This file appears in the job's working directory once your job starts running.

+!!! hint
+    Output may be buffered - to enable live output, e.g. for monitoring job status, add `--unbuffered` to the `srun` command in your SLURM script.

 ## Specifying resources in job scripts

 You specify the resources you require for your job using directives at